Anthropic × Canadian Government: Understanding Its Impact on Public Sector AI

 4. Safety + quality evaluation

-• Pre‑launch evals on helpfulness, factuality, bias; red‑teaming on sensitive use‑cases.
+• Pre‑launch evaluations on helpfulness, factuality, bias; red‑teaming on sensitive use‑cases.

 • In‑production monitoring: drift, unsafe outputs, and resolution outcomes.